PhrozenIO/PowerRunAsSystem/README.md

 Set-ExecutionPolicy -ExecutionPolicy Unrestricted
 ```

-Or any other method you like (Ex: manually install as module, import as script etc..)
+If you don't want to use PowerShell Gallery, you can install and import this module manually and/or use it as script.

 ## Usage